-If you've recently received a Form 1099-PATR in the mail and found yourself staring at it like it's written in ancient hieroglyphics, don't worry - you're not alone.
+If you've recently received a Form 1099-PATR in the mail and found yourself staring at it like it's written in ancient hieroglyphics, don't worry — you're not alone.
 This little-known tax form might seem mysterious at first, but it's actually pretty straightforward once you understand what it's all about.
-Think of this guide as your friendly translator for all things 1099-PATR.

 What Exactly Is Form 1099-PATR?